RoundedInfinity/flutility/README.md

 class _AppBarPageState extends State<AppBarPage> {
   //We are using a logger here
   Logger logger = Logger();
-  //If the item is selected animate animate will be set to true. bool animate = false;
+  //If the item is selected animate will be set to true. bool animate = false;

   @override